 ADB or Android Debugging Bridge is one of the most potent command-line tools for Android devices.
 ADB grants a solid connection between your Android device and PC.
 With this, you can perform various activities like sideloading OTA, custom recovery, among others.
-To perform such activities, you need the help of a USB cable.
+A USB cable is what you need to perform such activities.
 Without it, ADB commands won’t function like a champ.
 But that’s a traditional way.
-There is another method to make this possible – using a WiFi connection.
-All you need is an Android device, stable WiFi network, PC/laptop, and a USB cable (only for the 1st time).
+Another way to do this is with the help of a WiFi connection.
+You need a stable WiFi connection, your computer or laptop, a USB cable, and your Android device.

 Below-listed is a step-by-step guide to bring about ADB commands over the WiFi network.
 Please stick to this process for successful implementation.

 Step 1: Download and install the Android SDK platform-tools on your desktop.

 Step 2: Connect your Android device to your PC/laptop through a USB cable.
 Make sure you’ve enabled ‘USB Debugging’.